Sun for Future - Solar parks on farmland

 The following diagram (based on a template by Prof. Görge Deerberg, Fraunhofer Umsicht) shows what the 2050 Energy system could look like:

 Electricity demand is rising from just under 550 terawatt hours at present to up to 3,000 terawatt hours.
 The energy demand of the transport sector is falling enormously due to a massive reduction in individual traffic and the extensive conversion to electric mobility (battery, overhead line, e-fuels).
 Demand in the heating and industrial sectors remains essentially the same.
-New elements in the energy system of the future are the storage (X) in the middle and the waste heat generated by all P2X and X2P processes, which should be used as intelligently as possible and which supplements or even replaces special heat production.
-Waste heat from industry is integrated as well as possible into the energy system.
+New elements in the energy system of the future are the storage (X) in the middle and the waste heat generated by all P2X and X2P processes.
+The ultimate discipline of waste heat utilisation complements or even replaces special heat production.
+Waste heat from industrial processes is also integrated into the energy system as far as possible.

 The Challenge of Demand for Land